hl7au/au-fhir-inferno/web/_test_kits/au-core.md

       <li>Requirements coverage, such as requirements that have been missed, tests that necessitate features that the IG does not require, or other issues with the interpretation of the IG’s requirements.</li>
       <li>User experience, such as confusing or missing information in the test UI.</li>
       </ul>
-      <p>Please report any issues with this set of tests in the <a href="#">issues section</a> of the repository.</p>
+      <p>Please report any issues with this set of tests in the <a href="https://github.com/hl7au/au-fhir-core-inferno/issues">issues section</a> of the repository.</p>
-      <p>Please read this <a href="#">README</a> section before providing feedback and reporting issues.</p>
+      <p>Please read this <a href="https://github.com/hl7au/au-fhir-core-inferno?tab=readme-ov-file#contributing-to-inferno-and-reporting-issues">README</a> section before providing feedback and reporting issues.</p>
 ---

 <p>The AU Core Test Kit validates the conformance of a server implementation to a specific version of the AU Core IG.</p>
 <p>This test kit is open source and freely available for use or adoption by the health IT community, including EHR vendors, health app developers, and testing labs.
-It is built using the <a href="#">Inferno Framework</a>.
+It is built using the <a href="https://inferno-framework.github.io/">Inferno Framework</a>.
 The Inferno Framework is designed for reuse and aims to make it easier to build test kits for any FHIR-based data exchange.</p>
-<p>This test kit is based on the <a href="#">AU Core Implementation Guide</a>, which defines the base set of profiles and requirements for Australian FHIR implementations.
-For detailed information on IG versions, change history, and publication status, see the <a href="#">AU Core IG History Page</a>.</p>
+<p>This test kit is based on the <a href="https://build.fhir.org/ig/hl7au/au-fhir-core/">AU Core Implementation Guide</a>, which defines the base set of profiles and requirements for Australian FHIR implementations.
+For detailed information on IG versions, change history, and publication status, see the <a href="https://hl7.org.au/fhir/core/history.html">AU Core IG History Page</a>.</p>
-<p>This project is licensed under the <a href="#">Apache License, Version 2.0</a>.</p>
+<p>This project is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache License, Version 2.0</a>.</p>